 Stefan Oschmann, CEO of Merck, Pharma, shared: “Women are presently a ‘minority’ in leadership but a majority in the highly skilled workforce entering biopharma, and as such, are a major component of underdeveloped potential.
 Today, the industry underutilizes the wealth of knowledge, experience and leadership offered by women”.

 So how can senior management and corporate boards develop more opportunities to advance into executive and board level positions?

 And how can aspiring women be more effective at reaching and succeeding on Life Science Boards and Executive Teams?

-Two organizations, Women in Bio and growBOLD have partnered to explore this topic in a facilitated panel discussion.
-Results from Liftstream’s research will set the stage, and veteran life science executives and board members will share their experience and lessons learned.
+Women in Bio, Liftstream and growBOLD partnered to explore this topic in a facilitated panel discussion.
+Results from Liftstream’s research set the stage, and veteran life science executives and board members shared their experience and lessons learned.

-- Hear the latest research on gender diversity at the Board and Executive level within the life sciences
+- Heard the latest research on gender diversity at the Board and Executive level within the life sciences

-- Listen to industry leaders within large and small companies share their lessons learned from their experience on Executive teams and Boards
+- Listened to industry leaders within large and small companies share their lessons learned from their experience on Executive teams and Boards

-- Better understand the gender diversity issues and landscape within the life sciences
+- Better understood the gender diversity issues and landscape within the life sciences

-- Learn practical steps to move toward more inclusion for companies at all levels of maturity
+- Learned practical steps to move toward more inclusion for companies at all levels of maturity

 - 5:30 pm – Appetizers and networking